AramZS/twitter-search-shortcode/readme.txt

 No you cannot.
 At this time the plugin does not support more than one archive per post.

 = When I first save the post and go to look at it, it loads really slowly.
-What's up wit that? =
+What's up with that? =

 The first time you save a post using the Twitter Archival shortcode and post or view it, your server must contact Twitter and retrieve all the relevant Tweets.
 This takes time and it will sometimes be slow.
 After the first time, it will only be pulling from the archive stored on your server, and it will be much faster.